 An endoscopic rhinoplasty involves the same surgical technique as either a closed rhinoplasty with the addition of an endoscope to improve visibility of the nasal structure.
 Since incisions are made within the nose, no visible scars are present after surgery.
-This approach also typically results in lower postoperative swelling and faster healing.see all Nose procedures
+This approach also typically results in lower postoperative swelling and faster healing.find similar procedures

 - avg. recovery